-Advanced concepts of strength training under the direction of a personal trainer from Parkland's PFT Program.
+Advanced concepts of strength training under the direction of a personal trainer from Parkland's Personal Fitness Training program.
 Use of Parkland Fitness Center.
 No concurrent enrollment in KIN 103, KIN 147, or KIN 203.
 May be repeated for a maximum of 2 credit hours.
 F S Su